aaa

 Teaching Business Ethics

-I currently teach Business and Professional Ethics for undergraduate students in DCU Business School.
-Aristotle would say that we do not study ethics to know what the good is, but to become good: teaching business ethics, then, is a semester-long transformational challenge!
-In a business school, a business ethics module is probably one of the few opportunities for a student to engage with a bit of philosophy: I teach this discipline conscious of the fact that this might be the one chance they have to reflect on the deepest meaning of their actions.
-The aim of teaching business ethics in this way is to give them the appropriate tools to analyse business phaenomena, but also to equip them to live an undivided life, realising that they are always the same person, whether they are with their friends or at work.
-Case studies help in translating theory into practice, together with lively discussions and rigorously structured content.
+Aristotle would say that we do not study ethics to know what the good is, but to become good: teaching business and technology ethics, then, is a semester-long transformational challenge!
+In a business school, a business and technology ethics course is probably one of the few opportunities for students to engage with a bit of philosophy: I teach this discipline conscious of the fact that this might be the one chance they have to reflect on the deepest meaning of their actions and ther impact on business and society.
+The aim of teaching business and technology ethics in this way is to equip students with the appropriate tools to analyse business and technology phaenomena, but also to equip them to live an undivided life, realising that they are always the same person, whether the context.
+Challenge-based learning and case studies help in translating theory into practice, together with lively discussions and rigorously structured content.
 This is (hopefully!) their intellectual and practical pathway to integrity and excellence in their university life and future business careers.

 aaa